aidandenlinger/autocopr/README.md

 maintainers to provide correct binaries.
 If you don't, please create your own AutoCOPR that builds from source or explore other alternatives below.

+I'd also like to point to [RelativeSure's autocopr repo](https://github.com/RelativeSure/autocopr) as a downstream repo using these scripts in a much more structured manner.
+You may want to use it as your COPR repo since they're packaging much more, or use it as inspiration for additional features you could use (such as updating a README.md with version numbers).

 There are several valid alternatives to a system like this:
 - [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall) or
   installing from source with